Missouri Incorporation Services

-Your Missouri Registration Reports are forms you file each year to confirm or update your contact and ownership information with the Corporations Division.
-Missouri Statutes (§351.120) require an initial registration report within 30 days of incorporation and then annual reports thereafter.
+Your Missouri Registration Reports must be filed with the Missouri Corporations Division.
+Missouri Statutes (§351.120) require an initial registration report to be submitted within 30 days of incorporation and then annual reports thereafter.
 The filing fee is $20 online and $45 with a paper form.
 (In Missouri, many paper filings are significantly more expensive—the state has a clear preference for online filings.)

-If it’s easier to remember, you can file a Biennial Registration Report instead—you’ll still pay for two years of reports but you only have to file every other year.
+If it’s easier to remember, you can file a Biennial Registration Report instead—you’ll still pay for two years of reports, but you’ll only file every other year.
 Another way to make things easier?
-Hire Northwest as your registered agent, and we’ll send you reminder notifications to help you stay in compliance.
-Or, for $100 plus state fees, you can hire us to file your Annual Registration Report for your Missouri corporation.
+Hire Northwest to form your Missouri corporation and/or act as your Missouri registered agent, and we’ll file your reports (including the initial registration) for you.

 How much does a corporation in Missouri cost each year?

 At least $20.
 This is the price to file your Missouri Annual Registration Report online.